garrandall/popular-music-data/tracks/topsy-ii-cozy-cole.md

   ranking_list: Billboard Hot 100
   start_date: '1959-01-12'
 ---
-When i find myself in times of trouble
+When I find myself in times of trouble
 Mother mary comes to me
 Speaking words of wisdom, let it be
 And in my hour of darkness